APPLYING TO MESA

 CONTINUING SDSU students are students who have already completed at least 1 semester at SDSU by the upcoming Fall semester.
 Continuing students in the freshmen and sophomore class levels are preferred.
 Continuing SDSU students do not have any course requirements.

-- Black out any and all social security numbers and/or bank account information.
+- or a copy of your 2020 Tax Return (example of a Transcript Form 1040) from the IRS.
+Be sure to white/black out any and all social security numbers and/or bank account information.

 - Example if submitting Tax Return: smith-robert-tax.pdf